SilentGene/MultiOmicAnalysis/README.md

 # Genome-centric Multi-omic Analysis Workflow

-This repository contains a collection of code and scripts used in the paper **Mercury methylation by metabolically versatile and cosmopolitan marine bacteria** by Lin et al. (Under Review).
+This repository contains a collection of code and scripts used in the paper **Mercury methylation by metabolically versatile and cosmopolitan marine bacteria** (DOI: [10.1038/s41396-020-00889-4](https://doi.org/10.1038/s41396-020-00889-4)) by Lin et al..

 The links below the sub-headings lead to the scripts needed for the corresponding steps.
 Most of the scripts were developed for running on the [SLURM](https://slurm.schedmd.com/) workload manager.
 All code and scripts were created for and tested on [Spartan](https://dashboard.hpc.unimelb.edu.au/) HPC at The University of Melbourne.
 You may download and adapt the scripts to suit your own requirements.